JatiNKumaR14/StarGAN-VC-Mode-Transformation/README.md

 ```
 python main.py

+or

-Or To continue from a saved checkpoint use:
+To continue from a saved checkpoint use:
 python main.py --resume_iters 150000
 ```